TeamCOMPAS/COMPAS/docs/getting_started.md

 ![demo_plot](demo/demo_plot.png)

 COMPAS provides many tools for analysing and post-processing the data.
 Please view the post-processing documentation in `COMPAS/postProcessing`.
+If you would like to contribute to the development of COMPAS, you should also consult our [`git` workflow](./dev-git-workflow.md).

 ## 3. Further queries